 Expert Witness – A person who is allowed to testify at a trial because of special knowledge in a particular field that is relevant to the case.

 Fault – An intentional or negligent failure to act reasonably, according to law, or according to duty.

-Fraud – A blatantly false statement of fact intended to persuade another person to give up something valuable or a legal right he or she is entitled to.
+Fraud – A blatantly false statement of fact intended to persuade another person to give up something valuable or a legal right to which he or she is entitled.